Jsaka701/finch-robot-project/README.md

 ## Essential Question
 How can we apply object-oriented programming principles and Java concepts to create interactive, autonomous robot behaviors that solve real-world challenges?

+Object-oriented programming enables us to organize a robot’s components into classes, such as sensors and motors.
+In Java, we give each part actions and traits.
+This enables the robot to make informed decisions and solve real-world problems, such as avoiding obstacles or delivering items, independently.

 ## Project Overview
 In this project-based learning experience, you will program a Finch 2.0 robot to perform one of three challenges:
 1. Choreograph a dance routine (with movement, lights, and sound)